The story behind our logo

 Are you hungry, are you cold, are you tired, are you sick?
 Do you need clothing?
 A place to sleep?
 Are you pregnant and need help?
 Those are the questions asked by Catholic Charities in the Archdiocese of Denver, which serves those with a need to give and a need to receive.

-His sacrifice on the Holy Cross for every person, for all time, is honored in the Catholic Charities logo, seen above.
+The sacrifice of Jesus Christ on the Holy Cross for every person, for all time, is honored in the Catholic Charities logo, seen above.
 The image is inspired by the crozier carried by St. John Paul II.
 The image is a modified silhouette of such a crucifix, found at HolyArt.com and used with permission.

-Catholic Charities has served the Denver community since 1927 and now serves tens of thousands of people each year throughout northern Colorado in seven ministries: Marisol Services; Early Childhood Education; Shelter Services; Archdiocesan Housing; Sacred Heart Counseling; Family, Kinship, and Senior Services; and Parish and Community Relations.
+Catholic Charities has served the Denver community since 1927 and now serves tens of thousands of people each year throughout northern Colorado in seven ministries: Marisol Services; Early Childhood Education; Shelter Services; Archdiocesan Housing; St. Raphael Counseling; Family, Kinship, and Senior Services; and Parish and Community Relations.

 We invite you to visit our facilities, meet our people, volunteer, or make a donation.